teTUNAakita/msPro/README.md

 ```
 ./msPro nsam nreps L -t 2NμL -c 2Ng(L-1) λ -b 2Nh(L-1) dist.txt
 ```
 *nsam* is the sample size. *nreps* is the number of replicates to generate. *L* is the length of a focal region.
 2*NμL* after the ‘-t’ switch is the population mutation parameter per region, where *N* is the current population size, and μ is the mutation rate per site per generation.
 Intra-species gene conversion is assumed to initiate at any position at rate *g* per site per generation.
 Tract length of gene conversion is assumed to follow a geometric distribution with mean *λ* (Wiuf and Hein, 2000).
 2*Ng(L-1)* after the `-c` switch is the population gene conversion rate (within species), and λ is the mean conversion tract length.
 Treatment of inter-species gene conversion is based on backward argument: the backward initiation is occurred at rate *h* per site per generation (i.e. *h* is the rate at which the lineage experiences a recombination event from external source that is initiated at a site).
-2*Nh(L-1)* after the `-b` switch is the population gene conversion rate (between species). "dist.txt" specifies the name of a file containing joint probability distribution of divergence and tract length that is successfully integrated (see Fig. XX in our paper).
+2*Nh(L-1)* after the `-b` switch is the population gene conversion rate (between species). "dist.txt" specifies the name of a file containing joint probability distribution of divergence and tract length that is successfully integrated.
 This prior distribution is necessary for running **msPro** and is located in "msPro" directory.

 Here is an example of a command line:
 ```